symbol/symbol-docs/source/guides/account/creating-an-account.rst

 Creating an account
 ###################

-How to create a new Catapult account.
+How to create a new |codename| account.

 *************
 Prerequisites